 Having spent an amazing month travelling through South Korea we wanted to share our recommended Jeju itinerary.
 Created by a massive volcanic eruption 2 million years ago, the island is lush with remnants of volcanic activity and is the perfect mix of natural beauty and unique things to do.
 For those of you planning your own Jeju itinerary, we wanted to share our Jeju travel guide and Jeju itinerary to help with your trip planning!

 Depending on how long you have, we recommend allowing 3 or 4 nights in Jeju.
 We traveled all around South Korea and this Jeju itinerary, together with our Seoul itinerary, is a great starting point for planning a South Korea trip.

 Getting Around Jeju

 Renting a car in Jeju is the best way to explore the island plus driving is relatively easy.
 Having your own car gives you the flexibility to travel at your own pace and see places that are simply not possible on group tours or public transport.
-We rented with AJC/Avis through RentalCars.com, which we find has the best prices for Jeju Island.
+We find that Rentalcars.com has the best prices for Jeju Island.
 We rented a car during our time on Jeju and found it the best way to explore the island